 It comes as no surprise that Life Without Money: Building Fair and Sustainable Economies has attained status as a landmark contribution … a highly readable text … also a thought provoking assessment of the market-based status quo. — Phedeas Stephanides, International Journal of Community Currency Research 2012(16C), pp. 6–7.

 the purpose of this collection is to begin to tease out the possibilities of a different economy and a sustainable relationship between society and nature.// All their prescriptions emphasise more democracy, local and regional self-sufficiency, more exchanges not dependent on money, and global equality and sharing … a book like Life Without Money may be the canary in the mine, signalling it’s time to come up for some fresh air and new thinking. — Hall Greenland, GreenVoice (Autumn 2012)

 A review article ‘Gifting economies: modelling economies at the grass roots‘ by Patrick Jones in Arena Magazine 119 (August 2012: 23–27) attracted four critiques and rebuttals, including from permaculture co-originator David Holmgren, over three subsequent issues (121–124).

 A book review by David Barkin in Capitalism Nature Socialism 25 (2): 126–8 (online 27 November 2013) was responded to by Ariel Salleh on 128–31, ‘A vernacular response…’.

-Hall Greenland’s review in GreenVoice (2012) Autumn: 6, ‘Another world is possible (possibly)’ Download Here.
+Hall Greenland’s book review in GreenVoice (2012) Autumn: 6, ‘Another world is possible (possibly)’ can be downloaded here.